systeminit/si/app/docs/src/explanation/iac-comparison.md

 }
 ```

-The role of Data Sources for fetching data from external APIs in System Initiative is filled through creating components whose attributes are populated dynamically, and whose resulting values are subscribed to in the consuming component.
+The role of Data Sources for fetching data from external APIs in System Initiative is fulfilled by creating components whose attributes are populated dynamically and whose resulting values are subscribed to by the consuming component.
 First, for the AMI lookup:

 ![AMI Component](./iac-comparison/data-source-ami.png)